Language of God

 My own feeble survey of the beauty and apparently gratuitous diversity of amazing fish (28,000+ species) is sufficient to understand that God intended to give a glimpse of his power, beauty, magnificence, and divinity thru our observation of what He made.
 Romans 1:20.

-Collins cites adaptations in stickleback fish, malaria, HIV, and flu as examples of evolution (Pg 132), but each degraded mutation is just a variant of itself, an adaptation.
+Collins cites adaptations in stickleback fish, malaria, HIV, and flu as examples of evolution (Pg 132), but each is just a variant of itself, an adaptation, or a degraded mutation.
 The flu virus is still a flu virus; it does not morph into an HIV virus or a new disease, or new 'kind'.
 Even purposeful (with intelligence) attempts to modify fruit fly genes over thousands of generations only result in mutant fruit flies, some with wings sticking out of their heads.

-It appears that DNA is comprised of error-correcting code like a RAID (Redundant Array of Independent Disks).
+It appears that DNA is comprised of error-correcting code like a RAID (Redundant Array of Independent Disks) in a computer server.
 If a piece is lost or corrupted, the piece reconstructs by referencing the other pieces.
 Programmers developed the math and logic needed to accomplish this feat in computers long before biologists recognized its pre-existence in DNA.
 Neither happened without intelligent design!

 Normally I would avoid criticism in this distinguished scientist’s area of expertise, but Collins makes a special point of calling caspace-12 a “nonfunctional gene” (Pg 139) to argue against Special Creation.
 Certainly, it is illogical to presume that God would design a gene with 45% flotsam and jetsam (Pg 136).
 Having been a computer programmer I visualize gene coding as analogous to a computer memory-dump in which data and instructions mix within the hexadecimal strings.
 It was frequently easier to spot data (analogous to G-A-A and G-A-G recipes for glutamic acid) than to identify instructions within the memory dump.
 Doesn’t it make sense to pursue an inquiry into what Collins dismissively calls Ancient Repetitive Elements as possible instructions governing the G-A-A and G-A-G instead of flotsam and jetsam?